yungyuc/nsdhw_21au/proposal/jonathan-liu-0204/0716304-Proposal.rst

 - To ensure the tree user input is visualized properly, I must have a flawless Red-Black Tree constructed in the backend.

-- The tree should strictly follow the following rules:
+- The tree should strictly follow the following rules
     - Every node has a colour either red or black.
     - The root of the tree is always black.
     - There are no two adjacent red nodes (A red node cannot have a red parent or red child).